Online MA in Forensic Psychology: Non-Licensure Track

 - Respect individual and group differences as well as practice with cultural competence.

 - Organize professional activities by ethical and professional codes, standards, and guidelines; statutes, rules, and regulations; and relevant case law.

 - Guide interventions and promote optimal mental health and well-being.

 The required Applied Research Project (ARP) also provides students with an opportunity to perform detailed research in an area of forensic psychology.
 This research is invaluable for those interested in continuing their education through a doctoral degree program.
 The M.A. in Forensic Psychology: Non-Licensure Track is taught by renowned experts in their fields, and delivers the same rigorous, world-class education for which The Chicago School is renowned.

 Choose Your Special Area of Interest (Guided Electives)

-Make the first step.
+Become the solution.
+Apply now.
 Call 866-907-4209 and speak directly to one of our admission counselors or request more information.
-See for yourself how a forensic psychology master’s degree from The Chicago School can help you Transform Yourself, Transform Your World.